glass-dev/glass/tests/benchmarks/myriad/README.md

 # GLASS benchmarks on Myriad

-For a more consistent benchmarking and regression testing environment we have been trialing using the UCL machine [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/).
+For a more consistent benchmarking and regression testing environment we have been trialling using the UCL machine [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/).

 To simplify running benchmarks on myriad there are several scripts provided.